Explain advantages and disadvantages of teams and team dynamics

 Psychologist Albert Bandura researched the relationship between efficacy and job performance and found that each affects the other.
 When a team achieves some success, it can build self-confidence and the belief that it can achieve more.
 The resulting collective efficacy, in turn, makes it more likely that the team will be successful.
 But a downward spiral can occur when both performance and collective efficacy are low.
 Poor performance makes team members question their ability, and the decrease in collective efficacy leads to more poor performance.

 Good planning and good leadership can both improve collective efficacy.
-When the tasks needed to reach the team’s goals are being planned, initial activities should lead to demonstrable team achievements.
+When the tasks needed to reach the team’s goals are being planned, initial activities should lead to demonstrate team achievements.
 When teams experience successes early in their development, they are more likely to build collective efficacy.
 Good leadership provides a clear vision for the team and articulates why the goals are important.
 The leader provides guidance, feedback, and encouragement.
 When teams receive timely feedback, they are more likely to understand the relationship between their effort and their performance.

 As you work on developing good relationships, another way to foster good group dynamics is to identify strengths and weaknesses and assign group roles.
 For a new team that has not worked together, assigning roles can also help surface individual strengths and weaknesses.
 By simply assigning roles at the beginning of the project, a team can quickly focus on specific tasks.
 Everyone should be responsible for brainstorming, problem solving and offering their experience and knowledge, but some roles are more generic and may or may not vary by task.
 Here are four roles that no team should be without: